-AWS cloud security approaches
+Microsoft Azure security approaches

-Successful cloud security requires breadth of coverage across the software development lifecycle and depth of analysis to protect against known and unknown threats.
-Coverage from hosts and containers to serverless environments and the ability to correlate information with what's happening in real time with cloud services and identities is key.
+Successful cloud security requires breadth of coverage across the software development lifecycle, as well as depth of analysis to protect against known and unknown threats.
+Coverage from hosts and containers to serverless and cloud services is key, as is the ability to correlate information about what's happening in real time.

-Cloud security programs often emphasize two approaches: Shift Left and Shield Right.
+Cloud security programs often emphasize two approaches: shift left and shield right.

-- Shift Left approaches focus on processes and tooling that promote secure design and pre-release testing to identify security issues before they become production problems, and are intertwined with DevOps practices. - Shield Right approaches focus on operational practices, security monitoring, and mechanisms to prevent security incidents, as well as detect and respond to events as they occur.
+- Shift left approaches focus on processes and tooling that are intertwined with DevOps practices.
+This approach promotes secure design and pre-release testing to identify security issues before they become production problems. - Shield right approaches focus on operational practices, security monitoring, and mechanisms to prevent security incidents and detect and respond to events as they occur.

-Shift Left and Shield Right security practices are both essential to securing your AWS cloud estate.
+Shift left and shield right security practices are both essential to securing your Microsoft Azure estate, and require the following solutions:

-- Cloud Workload Protection (CWP): Secure containers, Kubernetes, and hosts, identify and prioritize vulnerabilities, and protect AWS Fargate serverless workloads. - Cloud Security Posture Management (CSPM): Flag misconfigurations and automate their remediation.
-Continuously track security and compliance progress. - Cloud Detection and Response (CDR): Detect attack patterns across containers, Kubernetes, and cloud.
+- Cloud workload protection (CWP): Identify and prioritize vulnerabilities and detect threats to containers, Kubernetes, and cloud hosts. - Cloud security posture management (CSPM): Flag misconfigurations and automate their remediation.
+Continuously track security and compliance progress. - Cloud detection and response (CDR): Detect attack patterns across containers, Kubernetes, and cloud.
 Protect workloads against runtime threats.

-The key practices incorporated in the above solutions all come together with a cloud-native application protection platform (CNAPP) for AWS.
-The following sections highlight the key capabilities of CNAPP-all of which contribute to helping you achieve end-to-end security in your AWS environment.
+The key practices incorporated in the above solutions all come together with a cloud-native application protection platform (CNAPP) for Microsoft Azure.
+The following sections highlight the key capabilities of CNAPP - all of which contribute to helping you achieve end-to-end security in your Microsoft Azure environment.